Step 1

 The modal window appears.

-Configure Read-Only access - AWS Container Insights
+Configure Read-Only access - Uniskai Agent

 With “Read only” permissions you can get: